-- 11.7 A key element of infrastructure delivery is to improve highway capacity on key corridors (for example the A6 Corridor between Junction 33 and Lancaster City Centre) to address community concerns on this matter.
-It is important that new infrastructure seeks to improve traffic movements at key locations on transport corridors, and importantly provide realistic alternatives to the private car through projects such as the Bus Rapid Transit Service and the Cycling / Walking Superhighway. - 11.8 The Highways and Transport Masterplan not only identifies improvements to address existing issues but also seeks to plan forward for strategic growth arising out of the Local Plan.
-The preparation of the Transport Masterplan has been closely aligned with the preparation of the Local Plan, particularly in relation to the assessment of the suitability of strategic areas of growth. - 11.9 The implementation of the Local Plan, and the development of the strategic sites within the district will be critical to the delivery of new and improved transport infrastructure and presents the opportunity to unlock funding that will be vital to implement the schemes identified.
-Key elements of the Highways and Transport Masterplan include: - Improving traffic management in Lancaster City Centre with a focus on improving the environment and encouraging a greater role for sustainable transport.
-Improved traffic management would also see Caton Road positioned as the principal gateway into Lancaster City Centre from the M6 from both the north and south. - The Reconfiguration of Junction 33 of the M6 to a position between Galgate and Lancaster University providing a more direct and reliable connection to the motorway from South Lancaster, to add more capacity and reduce bottlenecks.
+- would also see Caton Road positioned as the principal gateway into Lancaster City Centre from the M6 from both the north and south. - The Reconfiguration of Junction 33 of the M6 to a position between Galgate and Lancaster University providing a more direct and reliable connection to the motorway from South Lancaster, to add more capacity and reduce bottlenecks.
 This would help reduce traffic levels on the A6 corridor, particularly in South Lancaster and through Galgate. - Encouraging a greater role for public transport, particularly through connections within the main urban areas.
-This includes the progressive implementation of a Bus Rapid Transit system between South Lancaster, Lancaster City Centre, Morecambe and Heysham to provide a fast, more frequent and, importantly, regular public transport services between main centres. - Promoting improved cycling and walking linkages throughout the district to make walking and cycling safe and convenient for an increasing number of local journeys, either for commuting or leisure purposes.
+This includes the progressive implementation of a Bus Rapid Transit system Better Buses Scheme between South Lancaster, Lancaster City Centre, Morecambe and Heysham to provide a fast, more frequent and, importantly, regular public transport services between main centres. - Promoting improved cycling and walking linkages throughout the district to make walking and cycling safe and convenient for an increasing number of local journeys, either for commuting or leisure purposes.
 Improvements should include making best use of existing features such as canal towpaths.
-Support will be given to new infrastructure such as the Cycle Superhighway. - Investigating the business case for better rail connections to Morecambe and around the whole Morecambe Bay area, taking account of connections into Cumbria, particularly from Carnforth. - Increasing the opportunities for using 'Ultra Low Emission Vehicles' (such as electric cars) through the provision of necessary infrastructure resilience - for example electric charging points. - Car free development, particularly in elements of the strategic allocations, to be developed in the context of improvements to the public transport network, in particular the Bus Rapid Transit system.

-- 11.10 The Council will work with all relevant stakeholders including Lancashire County Council, Lancashire Enterprise Partnership, transport providers, the development industry and other relevant stakeholders to ensure that the infrastructure necessary to deliver strategic growth is delivered in a timely and appropriate manner, which results in real improvements in the transport networks within the district from road, rail and bus. - 11.11 In relation to growth in South Lancaster and specifically Bailrigg Garden Village, the Council will work with partners to maximise opportunities to access the local and strategic road network to the south, particularly through improving connections to the M6 at Junction 33. - 11.12 The Council will work in partnership with other agencies to improve highway capacity in a northerly direction from South Lancaster towards Lancaster City Centre.
-However, the main focus in this direction will be the delivery of strategic improvements to both the public transport system, through a Bus Rapid Transit service and the creation of a Cycling and Walking Superhighway.
+Support will be given to new infrastructure such as the Cycle Superhighway. - Investigating the business case for better rail connections to Morecambe and around the whole Morecambe Bay area, taking account of connections into Cumbria, particularly from Carnforth. - Increasing the opportunities for using 'Ultra Low Emission Vehicles' (such as electric cars) through the provision of necessary infrastructure resilience for example electric charging points. - Car free development, particularly in elements of the strategic allocations, to be developed in the context of improvements to the public transport network, in particular the Bus Rapid Transit system Better Buses Scheme. - 11.12 The Council will work with all relevant stakeholders including Lancashire County Council, Lancashire Enterprise Partnership, transport providers, the development industry and other relevant stakeholders to ensure that the infrastructure necessary to deliver strategic growth is delivered in a timely and appropriate manner, which results in real improvements in the transport networks within the district from road, rail and bus. - 11.13 In relation to growth in South Lancaster and specifically Bailrigg Garden Village, the Council will work with partners to maximise opportunities to access the local and strategic road network to the south, particularly through improving connections to the M6 at Junction 33. - 11.14 The Council will work in partnership with other agencies to improve highway capacity in a northerly direction from South Lancaster towards Lancaster City Centre.
+However, the main focus in this direction will be the delivery of strategic improvements to both the public transport system, through a Bus Rapid Transit service Better Buses Scheme and the creation of a Cycling and Walking Superhighway.
 It is envisaged that these strategic interventions will support a modal shift towards more sustainable forms of transport to make local trips around Lancaster and the wider urban area of the district.
-These matters will be addressed in more detail via the Lancaster South Area Action Plan DPD. - 11.13 With regard to wider improvements in the cycling and walking network, the Council will work towards increasing the use of sustainable modes of transport and increasing the use of cycling and walking as a means of accessing the workplace, services and as a form of recreation.
-The Council will work with Lancashire County Council to implement the findings of the Lancashire Cycling and Walking Strategy 2016 202633.
+These matters will be addressed in more detail via the Lancaster South Area Action Plan DPD. - 11.15 With regard to wider improvements in the cycling and walking network, the Council will work towards increasing the use of sustainable modes of transport and increasing the use of cycling and walking as a means of accessing the workplace, services and as a form of recreation.
+The Council will work with Lancashire County Council to implement the findings of the Lancashire Cycling and Walking Strategy $2016 - 2026^{36}$.
+The cycling and walking network will be expanded and designed to be accessible to all users including those who may be using it with adapted cycles, people living with disabilities, and those using adaptive mobility aids such as wheelchairs, mobility scooters or crutches.